xytrux/CS2-Uninstaller/README.md

 A simple script to remove CS2 from your CS:GO Legacy game.

 It is for people who don't want to waste space for CS2 when all you want is CS:GO
+## How does it help?

+CS2 takes up a whole 47GB on your system.
+With CS:GO Legacy installed, it becomes over 70GB!!!

+What this tool does is it simply removes all the CS2 files so you're just left with the 30GB for CS:GO.

 ## Installation